Mueang Chan district

 Mueang Chan (เมืองจันทร์, [mɯ̄a̯ŋ t͡ɕān]) is a district (amphoe) of Sisaket province, northeastern Thailand.

 History

-The minor district (king amphoe) was created on 1 April 1992, when three tambons were split off from Uthumphon Phisai district.
+The minor district (king amphoe) was created on 1 April 1992, when three tambons were split off from the Uthumphon Phisai district.
 It was upgraded to a full district on 11 October 1997.

 Geography

 Neighboring districts are (from the north clockwise): Pho Si Suwan, Uthumphon Phisai, and Huai Thap Than of Sisaket Province; Samrong Thap, Non Narai, and Rattanaburi of Surin province.

 Administration

-The district is divided into three sub-districts (tambons), which are further subdivided into 52 villages (mubans).
+The district is divided into three sub-districts (tambon), which are further subdivided into 52 villages (mubans).
 There are no municipal (thesaban) areas.
 There are three tambon administrative organizations (TAO).